 My ideal setup might be grabbing Wilson Ramos who seems to be a bit underrated and then pairing him with a Stephen Vogt or Tyler Flowers, who, though they won’t see a ton of at-bats, could contribute double-digit HRs.
 Honestly though, there’s such a lack of upside in the NL catcher pool in general, it’s not worth passing by better hitters at other positions to get some small advantage with my second catcher.

 For each player I’ve included their rank at the position, the stats I project them to end the season with, and I’ve tried to group them into tiers as logically as possible.
 The first four tiers have pretty clear delineations, but you could probably toss the catchers in tiers five and six in a blender and not notice the difference.
 Most of the jobs in the NL seem pretty clear cut, but I will be keeping an eye on the situation in San Diego.
 If it looks like Francisco Mejia is going to get a clear majority of the at-bats I will consider moving him ahead of Posey and d’Arnaud on upside alone.

 Enough of the chatter.
 On to the rankings!

-If you’re like us you can’t wait until spring to get the 2019 fantasy baseball season started?
+If you’re like us you can’t wait until spring to get the 2020 fantasy baseball season started?
 Well, you don’t have to.
 Leagues are already forming at Fantrax.com, so head on over and start or join a league today.

-2019 NL-Only Catcher Rankings
+2020 NL-Only Catcher Rankings

-Fantrax is one of the fastest growing fantasy sites of 2018.
+Fantrax was one of the fastest-growing fantasy sites of 2019 and we’re not stopping now.
 With multi-team trades, designated commissioner/league managers, and drag/drop easy click methods, Fantrax is sure to excite the serious fantasy sports fan – sign up now for a free year at Fantrax.com.